 A design is multi-channel when a section of the circuitry is repeated.
 This is done at the sheet symbol level, either by:

 PortIO.SchDoc).
-In the second image, the
+In the image on the right, the

-InputChannel.SchDoc is repeated eight times and the
+InputChannel.SchDoc is repeated 8 times and the

 When the project is compiled, repeated component designators and net names are resolved by applying a standard naming scheme.
 For example, one naming scheme is to add a channel index to the repeated components and net identifiers (Net Labels and Ports), as shown in the highlights in the images below.

 Note the tabs that appear across the bottom of the schematic when the project is compiled.
 The Editor tab contains the logical design as you have captured it, the other tabs (COUT1 and COUT2) appear once the project is compiled, they contain the physical design that will be transferred to the PCB editor.
 There will be a tab for each physical channel.